Augustin007/Augustin007/README.md

 Imaginary numbers is a misnomer— they are real too.

-Anyone who knows me knows I somehow manage to make everything into a set theory problem.
-I don't even like set theory that much anymore.
+[Type Theory](https://hott.github.io/book/hott-online-1404-g79e6d60.pdf) is where it's at.

 Lambda Calculus is cool!

-[Type Theory](https://hott.github.io/book/hott-online-1404-g79e6d60.pdf) is where it's at.

-Currently reading up on automated theorem proving.
+Currently reading up on automated theorem proving and theorem checking.

 ## Desmos